-- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.81) - A named member is identified as the designated governor for Safeguarding - Governors facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
-Pupils at DTA report concerns, verbally to staff, can drop written concerns
+- All members of the Governing Body have read the most recent publication of Keeping Children Safe in Education in its entirety - All members of the Governing Body have received appropriate training to enable them to provide strategic challenge and assure themselves that there is a robust whole school approach to safeguarding (KCSiE Part 2.p79) - A named member is identified as the designated governor for Safeguarding - Governors facilitate a whole school approach to safeguarding and that all systems, processes and policies operate with the best interests of the child at heart. - Where there is a safeguarding concern, they and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The systems in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
+Pupils at DTA report concerns, verbally to staff, or report from a device using the SHARP System.
+Instruction on how to do this is signposted in form rooms, via pupil planer, form tutor and form bulletin, and is signposted around school in key areas - Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required